community-collections/community-collections/README.md

 git clone http://github.com/kmanalo/community-collections
 cd community-collections
 ./cc nuke # only if you are developing and want to delete everything
-# erase some stray modulfiles because we do not clean them up
+# erase some stray module files because we do not clean them up
 rm -rf ./modulefiles/julia ./modulefiles/lolcow ./modulefiles/R ./modulefiles/tensorflow
 # clear your own cache if developing
 rm -rf ~/.singularity ~/.cc_images